The History of Digital Matrix Systems

 In 1982, technology entrepreneur David McGough founded Digital Matrix Systems (DMS) in Richardson, Texas.
 As automation began to improve the accuracy and consistency of credit bureau reporting, DMS led the way as the first vendor to provide access to all five credit bureaus from a common desktop platform.
 Guiding the shift from terminal-based to PC-based access, DMS introduced CreditLink PC™ in 1985, enabling lenders to experience new efficiencies in applicant entry and expand report options.

-For nearly four decades, DMS has been developing products and offering services that help clients leverage the power of data from consumer and commercial credit bureaus, as well as alternative data sources.
+For four decades, DMS has been developing products and offering services that help clients leverage the power of data from consumer and commercial credit bureaus, as well as alternative data sources.
 Our approach has evolved from providing access to data to helping leading companies access the power of that data through advanced analytics.
 We continually evaluate and add specialized data sources to our flagship connectivity hub, Data Access Point®.
 Moving forward, DMS will continue our quest to provide best-in-class solutions for companies that use data to manage risk, increase revenue and make informed business decisions.

 Learn more about our key company milestones: